The Basics

 Not traditional religion

-No personal God listening to prayers
+No personal God listening to prayers.
+No heaven or hell.

 Not nature worship